 On June 24, 2020, the OAG and 18 other states filed a lawsuit against Secretary DeVos and the ED in the United States District Court for the District of Columbia asking the court to vacate the Repeal Rule.
-The ED has filed a motion to dismiss, and the states' response is due in December.
+The ED filed a motion to dismiss; the states filed an opposition to the motion; and the parties filed supplemental briefings with the court.
+The parties subsequently notified the district court that they are engaged in settlement discussions.
+On November 12, 2021, the court stayed the case pending the filing of a joint status report in December of 2021.